 Not only does this recipe include pumpkin, but I also like to include butternut squash because of its silky and creamy texture after it’s been blended.
-This is such a seasonal and delicious way to add more depth to the dish, plus finding this already peeled and cubed at the store saves on prep time.
+This is such a seasonal and delicious way to add more depth to the dish, plus finding this already peeled and cubed at the grocery store saves on prep time.
 If you’d rather use another type of squash for this dish I’d recommend an acorn squash.

 Let’s Talk Garnishes

 Garnishing this dish is optional but highly recommended.
 Not only are these additions gorgeous but they also bring a little something more to the soup.
-Consider garnishing your soup with:
+Consider garnishing your squash soup with: